HackTestes/NVML-GPU-Control/README.md

 - ObjectOrClassName

 - Other dependencies are DISALLOWED, I want to limit the dependencies as a security measure (just remember the xz incident).
 You are free to try to convince me, but your contribution will most likely be rejected

+- Code should be testable, so please include unit tests to your code.
+If you think that certain parts are just too hard to make tests, include a juntification